 In addition to creating metrics that track the frequency of certain types of logs, you can also generate metrics that track changes in the value of specific log attributes.
 Examples of this might be monitoring response time, or the amount of data sent or received in a request.
 Grouping these metrics in various ways can surface, for example, which URL paths or clients experience the highest latency.

 For technologies that emit lots of logs, log-based metrics essentially give you a summary of the information those logs contain that is most important to you.
 With a centralized monitoring platform—such as Datadog—you can then use them just as you would any other metric.

-Datadog’s log processing and analytics already made it easy to enrich your logs by automatically parsing out attributes as tags that you can use to query logs from all sources in your environment.
+Datadog’s log processing and analytics already made it easy to enrich your logs by automatically parsing out attributes as tags that you can use to query and categorize logs from all sources in your environment.
 Now you can use these same queries to create log-based metrics that you can then dashboard, alert on, and correlate with your other infrastructure metrics and traces.

 You can create a log-based metric from your log analytics queries by selecting the Generate new Metric option from your graph.

 Alternatively, navigate to the Generate Metrics tab of the logs configuration section in the Datadog app to create a new query.
 Any metric you create from your logs will appear in your Datadog account as a custom metric.

 As with any other metric, Datadog stores log-based metrics at full granularity for 15 months.
 This means that, unlike with log events that are usually stored for days or maybe weeks, you can retain the information for historical analysis.
 This lets you track long-term trends, which you can then use for anomaly detection and forecasting.
 You can also use your metrics as SLIs in order to monitor important organizational SLOs.

 Having easy long-term access to this data in metric form also means that you can limit the number of logs you index, reducing log storage costs while still getting visibility into trends.